apierz/nerdbar.widget/README.md

 ## Ubersicht

 [Übersicht](http://tracesof.net/uebersicht/) creates a webview and places it on your desktop, just above the wallpaper but behind everyting else.
-This means you can write widgets that sit on your desktop in coffeescript which can format elements with html and style them with css.
+Ubersicht widgets are written as .coffee files which let you format elements with html, style them with css and manipulate data with javascript and coffeescript.
 For dynamic widgets, Ubersicht let's you run terminal commands and insert the output into html, so just about any language can be used to write scripts for widgets.

 You can find the necessary scripts in my [Dotfiles](http://github.com/apierz/dotfiles) directory in the [kwm](http://github.com/apierz/dotfiles/tree/master/kwm) folder.